Fractal

 She also can run this now-massive application in a completely decentralized configuration without a data center at all.

-Fractal Programming is where the compute world is going because it must.
+Fractal Computing is where the compute world is going because it must.

 Applications are moving to the customer.
 They are collecting data across vast networks and disparate locations.
 Customers need to compute where the data is, and not be forced to send data to centralized locations that concentrate intrusion threats and risks communication delays and failures.